 Day 3 – Next I explored paper streamers.
-I knew I needed a bit of inspiration, so collated some images on this day to get me started.
-I manipulted the colours in Photoshop whilst keeping as much as the painterly quality of the lines.
+I knew I needed a bit of inspiration, so I collated some images to get me started.
+I manipulated the colours in Photoshop whilst keeping as much as the painterly quality of the lines as possible.

 Day 4– I looked at confetti.
 I wanted to created an abstract print and spent some time making different elements in my sketchbook and scanning them in.

-Day 5- I took my inspiration from champagne bubbles and used the multiply and divide feature in photoshop to overlaid the handdrawn bubbles on photoshop.
-Although this works as a tile, I’m not sure how well this pattern would repeat, as my idea was to have dense bubbles at the bottom and gradually dispiate.
+Day 5- I took my inspiration from champagne bubbles and used the multiply and divide feature in Photoshop to overlay the handdrawn bubbles on photoshop.
+Although this works as a tile, I’m not sure how well this pattern would repeat, as my idea was to have dense bubbles at the bottom and gradually dissipate.

 Week 1 done, what did I learn?

 Well this week had a steep learning curve.
-My focus was to get my head around how to turn things from my sketchbook into something digitial and didn’t want to be too precious about the design.
-I feel like I’ve only just scratched the surface and found myself quite frustrated on a number of times trying to get the computer to do what I wanted.
+My focus was to get my head around how to turn things from my sketchbook into something digital and I didn’t want to be too precious about the design.
+I feel like I’ve only just scratched the surface and found myself quite frustrated on a number of occasions trying to get the computer to do what I wanted.
 So there is going to be a lot more time spent watching Skillshare tutorials.

-Secondly, I started to understand what elements I needed to draw and paint to make a repeat pattern, the penny dropped on day 4 for this.
+Secondly, I started to understand what elements I needed to draw and paint to make a repeat pattern, the penny dropped on day 4.
 I want to keep as much of the hand drawn and painterly affects on my patterns as possible.

-I’m naturally begining to see a colour palette form; yellows, (obviously) blues, mint green, neutral & blacks and for now want to stick within these colours and work at bringing in new colourways in upcoming projects.
+I’m naturally beginning to see a colour palette form; yellows, (obviously) blues, mint green, neutral & blacks and for now I want to stick within these colours and work at bringing in new colourways in upcoming projects.